treeverse/lakeFS/design/open/design-datasets.md

 * Implicitly, by discovering that a given path holds a table.
 This is our current Delta Lake and Delta-diff support.
 * Externally, by deferring to an external catalog.
-This is our metastore support (HMS is the catalog) and our Iceberg support (SparkCatalog is the catalog).
+This is our metastore support (HMS is the catalog) and our Iceberg support (HadoopCatalog is the catalog).
 * Internally, by effectively serving the catalog.
 This is our lakeFS Delta Sharing, except that the Delta Sharing protocol does not call this a